-- 4.1 The guiding principles of this Policy that underpin all of The Foundation's functions, actions and decisions regarding Financial Crime are as follows: - 4.1.1 We promote a Zero Tolerance culture towards Financial Crime. - 4.1.2 We implement systems to prevent and detect Financial Crime. - 4.1.3 We educate and train Personnel and partners on how to identify and report Financial Crime.
+- 4.1 The guiding principles of this Policy that underpin all of The Foundation's functions, actions and decisions regarding Financial Crime are as follows: - 4.1.1 We recognise that Financial Crime and in particular Corruption erodes trust, weakens democracy, hampers economic development, and further exacerbates inequality, poverty, social division, and the environmental crisis. - 4.1.2 We promote a Zero Tolerance culture towards Financial Crime. - 4.1.3 We implement systems to identify and record Financial Crime risk and prevent and detect incidents of Financial Crime. - 4.1.4 We educate and train Personnel and partners on how to identify and report Financial Crime. - 4.1.5 We encourage Personnel, partners, suppliers, and others to speak-up when they suspect Financial Crime.